 - Accessibility compliance: Ensure WCAG 2.1 AA compliance to serve learners with disabilities

 Don’t overcomplicate your initial technology selection.
-Many organizations make the mistake of building elaborate tech stacks before validating their content strategy.
+Based on my work with dozens of organizations, many make the mistake of building elaborate tech stacks before validating their content strategy.
 Start with a solid, proven platform and layer in additional tools as your program matures.

 Redesigning Your Content for Digital Delivery